Soe-Htun/weather-project/README.md

 The application fetches data from the OpenWeatherMap API.
 Ensure you have a valid API key in your .env file.

+## UI Guidelines & Known Issues

+## 1. Icon Size & Positioning Issues

+Some Figma icons(eg. partly_cloudy) are not aligned properly or have inconsistent sizes.
+This may cause visual inconsistencies in the UI.

+## Solution:

+- Ensure all icons have a uniform size (e.g., 24x24px).

+- Use SVG viewBox adjustments to align them correctly

 ## Deployment

 To build for production: